migme/javascript/README.md

   - [15.4](#15.4) <a name='15.4'></a> For more information see [Truth Equality and JavaScript](http://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/#more-2108) by Angus Croll.
   - [15.5](#15.5) <a name='15.5'></a> Use braces to create blocks in `case` and `default` clauses that contain lexical declarations (e.g. `let`, `const`, `function`, and `class`).

   > Why?
-Lexical declarations are visible in the entire `switch` block but only get initialized when assigned, which only happens when its `case` is reached.
+Lexical declarations are visible in the entire `switch` block but only get initialised when assigned, which only happens when its `case` is reached.
 This causes problems when multiple `case` clauses attempt to define the same thing.

   eslint rules: [`no-case-declarations`](http://eslint.org/docs/rules/no-case-declarations.html).